Macy StormSenior Content Creator

 - Content marketing: Content marketing enables you to drive more leads to your page by sharing valuable information with your audience.
 Whether it’s blog posts or videos, you can share your knowledge with your audience and establish yourself as an authority in your field.

-- Local SEO: With local SEO, you optimize for local keywords and claim your Google My Business listing to help drive more local traffic to your business.
-Below, you can see an example of a GMB listing!
+- Local SEO: With local SEO, you optimize for local keywords and claim your Google Business Profile listing to help drive more local traffic to your business.
+Below, you can see an example of a GBP listing!

 - And more!

-You’ll want to have an idea of which strategies you want to use for your business.
+You’ll want to have an idea of which strategies you want to use for your business when creating a marketing budget.
 When you know which strategies you want to invest in, you can determine how they will fit into your marketing budget plan.
-That brings us to our next critical component.
+That brings us to our next critical component of how to plan a marketing budget.

 6. Research strategy prices